kim366/Juliapp/README.md

 # CXX Julia

-This API wrapper for embedding Julia code within C++ was made with ease-of-use in mind, keeping C++'s type-safety.
+This API wrapper for embedding Julia code within C++ was made with ease-of-use in mind with automatic type deduction, but still keeping explicitness where appropriate.

-The API is procedural, just like the official C-API, so you can just execute lines of code and te results will be remembered.
+The API is procedural, just like the official C-API, so you can just execute lines of code and the results will be remembered in a global state instead of per instance.

 ## Example